superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ![](assets/use_cases/retrieval_from_image_and_text/table_embed_text_oiv7.png)

 BLIP-generated captions were more efficient than human Localized Narratives on the Open Images V7 dataset.
-The "all-distilroberta-v1," "bge-large-en-v1.5", and "e5-large-v2" models  maintained their relative performance order, but the "all-mpnet-v2" model did better, with the top MRR score: 0.0662.
-Overall, all the models performed comparably on generated captions, with slight variations attributable to the Approximate Nearest Neighbor Search using FAISS.
+The "all-distilroberta-v1," "bge-large-en-v1.5", and "e5-large-v2" models  maintained their relative performance order, but the "all-mpnet-v2" model did better, with the top MRR score: 0.0706.
+Overall, all the models performed comparably on generated captions, with slight variations attributable to the Approximate Nearest Neighbor Search using [FAISS](https://github.com/facebookresearch/faiss).

 When we used [LLaVA](https://arxiv.org/pdf/2304.08485.pdf) 1.5 to generate detailed descriptions for each image, the model tended to hallucinate non-existing objects at least 50% of the time.
 Performance improved when prompting for detailed descriptions of only those elements LLaVa 1.5 was confident about, but the model's one or two short sentences were no better than BLIP's output.
 We also looked at GPT-4, which performed well for all tested images.
 But GPT-4's current API limit means that it would take an estimated 2 weeks to re-caption an entire dataset, making it impractical.